 Your OSAP assessment may be eligible for a review of your funding in some situations.
 This may include when you:

 - Are unable to make your expected contributions.

 - Have experienced a family breakdown (e.g. divorce, death of parent or spouse) since applying.

 - Are struggling academically (e.g. failing to meet course requirements) due to circumstances beyond your control.

-Please visit the Financial Assistance office of the campus you are attending for further information.
+Please contact the Financial Assistance office for further information.
 They'll let you know if you should consider requesting a review.

 When is the deadline to apply for OSAP?

 The deadline for applying for OSAP is 60 days before the end of a student's study period during any given academic year.
 For example, if your study period ends on April 21, the last day to apply for OSAP is February 17, however, it is recommended that you apply as early as you can.
 The sooner you apply, the sooner you can ensure that there is ample time to process your application, receive your funding assessment and know how much OSAP funding you will receive.

 Where can I get specific information about my OSAP application?

 Once you have applied for OSAP, you can log into your account at any time to check the status of your application.
 In addition to your account, there is a lot of helpful information on the OSAP website .